A set of scripts to cluster mutational trajectories into genotypes and cluster genotypes by background

 Flowcharts for each individual step can be found under docs/flowcharts.

 -h, --help Show a help message and exit --name Prefix to use when naming the output files. defaults to the dataset filename. -i, --input The table of trajectories to cluster.
 Must be an excel file or csv/tsv file.
-The delimiter will be inferred from the file extension. -o, --output The output folder to save the files to. -d, --detection The uncertainty to apply when performing frequency-based calculations.
+The delimiter will be inferred from the file extension. -o, --output The output folder to save the files to. --threads The number of processes to use.
+This is only relevant for very large datasets. -d, --detection The uncertainty to apply when performing frequency-based calculations.
 For example, a frequency at a given timepoint is considered undetected if it falls below 0 + `detection`. --fixed The minimum frequency at which to consider a mutation fixed.
 Defaults to 1 - `uncertainty` -s, --significant [0.15] The frequency at which to consider a genotype significantly greater than zero. -f, --frequencies [0.10] The frequency cutoff or step to use when sorting genotypes.
 May be a comma-separated string of frequencies, or a set inverval to use when generating the frequency breakpoints.
 This affects the filtering step and the nesting step.
 For example, a value of 0.15 will use the frequencies 0,.15,.30,.45... --genotypes Indicates that the input table contains genotypes rather than mutational trajectories.
 This will skip the filtering and clustering steps. --sheetname Specifies the sheet to use when the input is an excel file.
 Defaults to the first sheet in the spreadsheet. --gene-alias ALIAS_FILENAME An optional two-column file with more accurate gene names.
 This is useful when using a reference annotated via prokka.

 --dasable-all-filters Disables the genotype filtering step. --disable-filter-single Keep trajectories only detected at a single timepoint. --disable-filter-startsfixed Keeps mutational trajectories which begin the experiment fixed. --filter-constant [0.10] Sets the delta value by which a mutational trajectory must vary by to not be removed for being a constant mutation.
 Set to 0 to disable